molikk/mlk-power-flow-card/README.md

 You can use this to display data from many inverters e.g. Sunsynk, Deye, Solis, Lux, FoxESS, Goodwe, Huawei etc as long as you have the required sensor data.
 This project was based and heavily influenced by [sunsynk-power-flow-card](https://github.com/slipx06/sunsynk-power-flow-card)

-See the original project [wiki](https://github.com/slipx06/sunsynk-power-flow-card/wiki) and [documentation](https://molikk.github.io/mlk-power-flow-card/index.html) for integration methods and examples.
+See the project's [documentation](https://molikk.github.io/mlk-power-flow-card/index.html) for integration methods and examples.

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=molikk&repository=mlk-power-flow-card&category=plugin)
 ![GitHub latest version](https://img.shields.io/github/v/release/molikk/mlk-power-flow-card?include_prereleases&style=for-the-badge&label=Latest%20version)